User Community Service Desk Downloads

 SELECT c.* FROM stage_customer c;

-The following prerequisites must be in place before you try to run the Databricks online lineage scanner:
+The following prerequisites must be in place before you run the Databricks online lineage scanner:

 Online scanner configuration

-Fields that act as include or exclude filters (includeCatalogs, excludeCatalogs, includeSchemas, excludeSchemas) are case-insensitive and support SQL-like wildcards, such as % and _.
+Fields that act as include or exclude filters (includeCatalogs, excludeCatalogs, includeSchemas, excludeSchemas) are case insensitive and support SQL-like wildcards, such as the percent sign (%) and underscore (_).
+For example, to include all schemas ending with PROD, add the filter %PROD.

 All fields marked with an asterisk (*) are mandatory.